Back To Search Results

 Evaluation

-Image-guided core needle biopsy performed on the area of suspicion will provide a histologic diagnosis.
-Core needle biopsy will allow for more tissue to be sampled compared to fine-needle aspiration; this will allow the pathologist to determine if breast cancer is invasive or noninvasive (DCIS).
-Classically, DCIS has been classified architecturally as comedo, cribriform, micropapillary, papillary, or solid.
-Of note, even core needle biopsy has limitations. when core needle biopsy reveals DCIS, there is still a 10% to 20% chance that the final excisional surgical specimen will contain invasive carcinoma.[12]
+Image-guided core needle biopsy performed on the area of suspicion provides a histologic diagnosis.
+Core needle biopsy allows for more tissue to be sampled compared to fine-needle aspiration; this allows the pathologist to determine if breast cancer is invasive or noninvasive (DCIS).
+DCIS is architecturally classified as comedo, cribriform, micropapillary, papillary, or solid.
+Of note, even core needle biopsy has limitations.
+When core needle biopsy reveals DCIS, there is still a 10% to 20% chance that the final excisional surgical specimen contains invasive carcinoma.[12]
+Tissue biopsy should also be evaluated for hormone receptor status - particularly estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor 2 (HER-2) status.
+Although other receptors are being identified and studied, these 3 receptors are important to identify.
+Specific endocrine treatment modalities can be given to further reduce risk in patients with ER/PR/HER-2 receptor positivity.

-With a positive diagnosis of DCIS, the patient will need to proceed to surgery for either breast conservation surgery or total mastectomy.
+With a positive diagnosis of DCIS, the patient needs to proceed to surgery for either breast conservation surgery or total mastectomy.
 Determination is made based on history and physical exam findings that are important to obtain during the initial evaluation.
 Cosmesis and the size of the lesion should be taken into consideration.
 Multifocal, multicentric disease and large lesion size may make breast conservation surgery a less cosmetic option than mastectomy.
-One must determine if the patient is suitable for breast conservation by evaluation if the patient has a contraindication to post-surgical radiation therapy, such as pregnancy or previous radiation therapy.
+One must determine if the patient is suitable for breast conservation by evaluating if the patient has a contraindication to post-surgical radiation therapy, such as pregnancy or previous radiation therapy.
 Information regarding the patient's preferences and ability to follow-up for subsequent treatments with radiation therapy should also be elicited.
+Additionally, it should be determined on evaluation if the patient needs a referral for genetic counseling.
+This is determined by a careful personal and family history that uncovers higher than-expected breast and other cancer rates, particularly at young ages.
+These patients may decide to forgo breast conservation therapy for mastectomy if they discover they have a genetic predisposition to developing breast cancer.

 Treatment / Management

+Treatment for DCIS is multimodal and involves a combination of surgery, radiation therapy, and hormone therapy that is personalized to the patient's specific diagnosis and preferences.
 Surgical treatment options for DCIS broadly include breast-conserving surgery followed by radiation or a simple mastectomy.
 With either treatment option, it is important to emphasize that there is equivalent long-term survival.[13]
 Breast-conserving treatment (BCT) with partial mastectomy and radiation is generally recommended since it is a less surgically invasive procedure.
-BCT is contraindicated in patients with multicentric disease, an extensive disease where there will not be enough remaining breast tissue for cosmesis, and in patients who cannot receive radiation therapy.
+BCT is contraindicated in patients with multicentric disease, an extensive disease where there not be enough remaining breast tissue for cosmesis, and in patients who cannot receive radiation therapy.
 Mastectomy is curative in 98% of patients with DCIS who undergo it regardless of tumor size or grade.[14](B2)

+DCIS, by definition, is noninvasive, and axillary lymph node involvement in DCIS is rare; thus, sentinel lymph node (SLN) biopsy is not indicated during breast-conserving surgery.
+Data from the NSABP B24 trials demonstrate that axillary recurrence rates, irrespective of treatment (BCT vs mastectomy), were 0.36 per 1000 patient-years of follow-up.[15]
+For patients undergoing mastectomy for DCIS, an SLN biopsy should be considered since an occult invasive breast cancer could be identified, and an SLN biopsy is often not possible after a mastectomy.
 Medical management of DCIS consists primarily of endocrine therapy in patients with ER-positive or PR-positive DCIS.
-It is well supported by the data that 5 years of endocrine therapy in the appropriate patient does reduce the risk of both ipsilateral and contralateral disease.[16]
-There is some thought that treating HER-2 positive patients with trastuzumab may be beneficial as well, and data available from a 2020 NRG Oncology/NSABP B-43 protocol presented at a meeting of the American Society of Clinical Oncology (ASCO) suggest a possible benefit, but differences so far are not statistically significant and more research needs to be done.
+The data support that 5 years of endocrine therapy in the appropriate patient does reduce the risk of both ipsilateral and contralateral disease.[16]
+There is some thought that treating HER-2-positive patients with trastuzumab may also be beneficial.
+Data available from a 2020 NRG Oncology/NSABP B-43 protocol presented at a meeting of the American Society of Clinical Oncology (ASCO) suggest a possible benefit.
+Still, differences so far are not statistically significant, and more research needs to be done.

 Differential Diagnosis